ChatOpenAI

 ]

-openai >= 1.32 supports a
+[`openai >= 1.32`](https://pypi.org/project/openai/) supports a

-parallel_tool_calls parameter that defaults to True.
+`parallel_tool_calls` parameter that defaults to `True`.
 This parameter can

-be set to False to disable parallel tool calls:
+be set to `False` to disable parallel tool calls:

 ai_msg = model_with_tools.invoke(